+&lt;sup>2 The application was mailed to 580 Gentry Simmons Road, the address it was mailed to in previous years. &lt;sup>3 The Appellants stated their proper mailing address is P.O.
+Box 65, Erwin, Tennessee.
 Pursuant to the Uniform Administrative Procedures Act, Tenn.
-Code Ann. §§ 4-5-301-325, Tenn.
-Code Ann. § 67-5-1501, and the Rules of Contested Case Procedure of the State Board of Equalization, the parties are advised of the following remedies:

-- 1. A party may appeal this decision and order to the Assessment Appeals Commission pursuant to Tenn.
+Code Ann. §§ 4-5-301- 325, Tenn.
+Code Ann. § 67-5-1501, and the Rules of Contested Case Procedure of the State Board of Equalization, the parties are advised of the following remedies: - 1.
+A party may appeal this decision and order to the Assessment Appeals Commission pursuant to Tenn.
 Code Ann. § 67-5-1501 and Rule 0600-1-.12 of the Contested Case Procedures of the State Board of Equalization.
 Tennessee Code Annotated § 67-5-1501(c) provides that an appeal "must be filed within thirty (30) days from the date the initial decision is sent."
 Rule 0600-1-.12 of the Contested Case Procedures of the State Board of Equalization provides that the appeal be filed with the Executive Secretary of the State Board and that the appeal "identify the allegedly erroneous finding(s) of fact and/or conclusion(s) of law in the initial order"; or - 2.
 A party may petition for reconsideration of this decision and order pursuant to Tenn.
 Code Ann. § 4-5-317 within fifteen (15) days of the entry of the order.
 The petition for reconsideration must state the specific grounds upon which relief is requested.
-The filing of a petition for reconsideration is not a prerequisite for seeking administrative or judicial review; or - 3.
-A party may petition for a stay of effectiveness of this decision and order pursuant to Tenn.
-Code Ann. § 4-5-316 within seven (7) days of the entry of the order.
+The filing of a petition for reconsideration is not a prerequisite for seeking administrative or judicial review.
+The result of this appeal is final only after the time expires for further administrative review, usually seventy-five (75) days after entry of the Initial Decision and Order if no party has appealed.
+Entered this \\\\\\ day of September 2019.